-You’ve talked to people before, right?
-That’s all this is, just a conversation with more than one person.
+You've talked to people before, right?
+That's all this is, just a conversation with more than one person.
 If you talk in a certain way then stick with it.
-Avoid words that you don’t usually use (don’t suddenly start saying “the juxtaposition of colours was phantasmagoric”) it will sound unnatural and will give you one more thing to have to worry about.
-The people you are speaking to are your peers.
+Avoid words that you don't usually use (don't suddenly start saying “the juxtaposition of colours was phantasmagoric”) it will sound unnatural and will give you one more thing to have to worry about.
+The people you are speaking with are your peers.
 They most likely talk the same way you do.
-Your voice has had years of practice and most importantly, it’s yours.
+Your voice has had years of practice and most importantly, it's yours.

 What the hell do I do with my hands?

 It's estimated that up to 55% of communication is made through body language and as little as 7% is attributed to words.
 That’s not to say that the words are unimportant but focusing on body language is as important as the dialogue you are working on.
 One thing people struggle with is their hands.
 Here’s what to do: